The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Active anisotropic plate model

 In the absence of externally applied forces, the boundary conditions for the Cauchy stress tensor along the transverse direction \(\mathbf{n}\), that is, the direction orthogonal to the central surface in the deformed configuration, are summarized by the interface conditions

-At this point, we adopt the common Kirchhoff hypothesis, stating that: (i) normals to the surface remain straight and normal after deformation, i.e., there is no shear deformation through the thickness; (ii) the plate thickness remains approximately constant; (iii) stresses perpendicular to the plate surface are negligible compared to in-plane stresses.
-These assumptions, together with Eq.~\eqref{eq:Tn0}, imply that \((\mathbb{T}\,\mathbf{e}_3)_1 = (\mathbb{T}\,\mathbf{e}_3)_2 = 0 \) everywhere at leading order.
+At this point, we adopt the membrane assumption\footnote{\rev{This formulation accommodates elastic thickness changes through the incompressibility constraint, but does not introduce an independent kinematic descriptor for significant through-thickness distension; richer thin-body theories \citep{deseri2008derivation, deseri2013stretching, dicarlo2001shells} would be needed to capture such effects in regimes of highly inhomogeneous active deformation.}} for moderate deflections \citep{dervaux2009morphogenesis, audoly2005elasticity}: since the plate is thin and the boundary is stress-free, cf. Eq.~\eqref{eq:Tn0}, we assume that $\mathbb{T}\mathbf{e}_3 =~\mathbf{0}$ throughout the plate at leading order.
+This assumption implies that \((\mathbb{T}\,\mathbf{e}_3)_1 = (\mathbb{T}\,\mathbf{e}_3)_2 = 0 \) everywhere at leading order.
 These stress relations can be used to make the dependence on the transverse coordinate explicit and to reduce the dimensionality of the problem.
 Specifically, using the scaling assumptions of Eq.~\eqref{eq:scalings}, the definition of the elastic deformation $\mathbb{F}_{\rm e}$ from Eq.~\eqref{eq: gradient_decomposition}, and the Cauchy stress expression from Eq.~\eqref{eq:CauchyStress}, the vanishing of the out-of-plane shear stresses at leading order yields:

 Note that the gradient of $W$ has been neglected, since it is of higher order compared to $\xi$.
-Moreover, the anisotropic term within the Cauchy stress \(\mathbb{T}\) contributes only higher-order quantities due to the presence of the anisotropic invariant \(I_4 - 1\), which are therefore included in the term \(\mathcal{O}(\xi^3/L^3)\).
+Moreover, the anisotropic term within the Cauchy stress \(\mathbb{T}\) contributes only at higher order due to the presence of the anisotropic invariant \(I_4 - 1\), which are therefore included in the term \(\mathcal{O}(\xi^3/L^3)\).
 This follows from the planarity assumption for the structure tensor \(\mathbb{M}\).
 If \(\mathbf{m}\) had an out-of-plane component, additional terms would appear at leading order, significantly complicating the analysis.
 Consequently, this ensures that the transverse components of the Cauchy stress, \(\mathbb{T}_{\alpha 3}\), vanish up to order \(\xi^3/L^3\) \citep{audoly2005elasticity}.